Lizzette Kattan

-Lizzette Kattan, is a Honduras-born fashion editor who worked between Milan and New York in the 1970s and 1980s.
+Lizzette Kattan is a Honduras-born fashion editor who worked between Milan and New York in the 1970s and 1980s.
 She previously worked as Editor-in-Chief of Harper's Bazaar France and for a number of Italian publications (Harper's Bazaar Italia, Uomo Bazaar Italia, Cosmopolitan Italia).
 She is most known for helping to launch the career of one of the first supermodels Gia Carangi.
 She later worked as Consulate General of Honduras in Milan.

 Early life

 Kattan was born in San Pedro Sula, Honduras.
-However moved to New York City with her family.
+However, she moved to New York City with her family.
 She pursued a degree in anthropology at Hunter College and was discovered by Eileen Ford and signed to Ford Models.

 Career

 Fashion career

 Kattan signed with Ford Models and started work in New York City.
 She was featured on the cover of GQ in 1975.
 She also was featured in Elle, Vogue Italia and Harper's Bazaar Italia.

 She then started organising photoshoots for Italian Cosmopolitan before became fashion director of Cosmopolitan Italia in 1976.
-In 1978 she became fashion director of Harper's Bazaar Italia and launched Men's Harper's Bazaar (later Uomo Harper's Bazaar) in 1979.
+In 1978, she became fashion director of Harper's Bazaar Italia and launched Men's Harper's Bazaar (later Uomo Harper's Bazaar) in 1979.
 She also shared a house with Calvin Klein in the 1970s.

 She helped to discover Herb Ritts and Steven Meisel.
 During this time she also helped to launch Gia Carangi's career by booking her back-to-back shoots for Italian Bazaar with photographer Chris von Wangenheim.

 Harper's Bazaar France was launched in 1983 with Kattan as Editor-in-Chief.
 Kattan retired from her positions at Harper's Bazaar France, Italia and Cosmopolitan Italia in 1986.